vectara/vectara-ingest/crawlers/CRAWLERS.md

 The website crawler indexes the content of a given web site.
 It supports two modes for finding pages to crawl (defined by `pages_source`):
 1. `sitemap`: in this mode the crawler retrieves the sitemap for each of the target websites (specificed in the `urls` parameter) and indexes all the URLs listed in each sitemap.
 Note that some sitemaps are partial only and do not list all content of the website - in those cases, `crawl` may be a better option.
 2. `crawl`: in this mode for each url specified in `urls`, the crawler starts there and crawls the website recursively, following links no more than `max_depth`.
 If you'd like to crawl only the URLs specified in the `urls` list (without any further hops) use `max_depth=0`.

-The `extraction` parameter defines how page content is extracted from URLs.
-1. The default (and better) option is `playwright` which results in using [playwright](https://playwright.dev/) to render the page content including JS and then extracting the HTML.
-2. The other option is `pdf` which means the target URL is rendered into a PDF document, which is then uploaded to Vectara.

 Other parameters:
 - `num_per_second` specifies the number of call per second when crawling the website, to allow rate-limiting.
 Defaults to 10.